manonworldrepository/capgemini/README.md

-# Twilight Project Test Assessment
+# Capgemini Twilight Project Test Assessment

 For the Twilight project we are looking for new developers.
 Because this project is high in both complexity and pressure,
 the requirement is that new developers are already familiar with the Spring framework and Java version 17.